Kitick/Infinite-Flight-Copilot/README.md

 Ensure:
-- You have Node installed on your system inorder for this to run.
-Either version is fine.
 - You have the Infinite Flight Connect setting checked on.
 - Both devices are connected to the same network.